The Twin Updated

 Of course, the last influence that we could add here was one influence for the style and the attitude : Leigh Bowery, which George was doing time to time in the London production of Taboo that year.
 Incarnating a role for the first time, George found some unexpected freedom and pleasures… George could do a show with Taboo, keep his costume and go directly to a club, doing his new tracks, under his new disguise and with the Twin as a new guise.
 (Most of The Twin's make up was done by George's friend Christine Bateman, the sister of Nicola Bowery (and then future house-mate)).
 In fact, especially in some Twin performance, George used some of Leigh's classic phrases and even his accent.
 A text about the beginning of The Twin could not have been complete without Leigh Bowery of course.

-In another attempt to put art in front of that project, another George's friend, Mike Nichols, put together video footage that could be used for some of the Twin performances and possibly on the future DVD, which was first mentionned in a press sheet for October 2002, right after the last of the four limited 7 inches singles.
+In another attempt to put art in front of that project, another George's friend, Mike Nichols, put together video footage that could be used for some of the Twin performances and possibly on the future DVD, which was first mentioned in a press sheet for October 2002, right after the last of the four limited 7 inches singles.
 Let's not forget that those performances were in small venues, often clubs.
 It is another era when George did find some « club credibility » without mass appeal, just like around 82 with White Boy, or around 89-90 with Jesus Loves You and More Protein) So, that was, even if it was a little hard, the genesis of our secret phenomenon, The Twin.
 We could write another text about what happened when it was in it's peak, and another one about the slow and quiet ending of that « phase » if we can call it that way… I cannot assume anything 100 % sure here, I just tried to do my best in an humble way.

 THANK YOU,